 The film was finished one week before the festival, and debuted May 1st, 2015.
 Red Mission won 2 awards that night: Best Picture Judges' Choice and Best Picture Viewers' Choice.

 After a few months of unsuccessful submissions to international film festivals, Patterson decided to release the short film through YouTube.
 The film's online release was Halloween 2015.
 The original online release can be viewed on youtube by clicking here.

 In 2020, Patterson revisited Red Mission and began remastering it in 4K.
-He updated a few of the visual effects shots, recolored parts that had always bothered him in the 2015 cut, and edited it all together until he was finally satisfied with the end product.
-The 2020 re-release of the film will be coming soon.
+He made all new VFX shots, recolored parts that had always bothered him in the 2015 cut, worked with his friend Aaron Switzer to completely remaster the music and sound design, and edited it all together until he was finally satisfied with the end product.
+The 2020 remaster was uploaded to YouTube exactly 5 years after the original.